frm/lasting-dazzling-discus/README.md

 This repo contains another 4 branches that allow you to follow up through the workshop.

-* `basic-exercises`: some basic Ruby exercises for you to get familiar with the language
 * `todo-0`: the setup towards building a todo list.
 Start from here to follow the todo list exercises
 * `todo-1`: a basic resolution of the todo list exercises, using only a handful